-The next day, when we are going out for a dive at the Kerama islands, the sea is somewhat rough and our guide reconsiders our diving site.
-Nakachinshi, a rather remote and apparently very beautiful spot of corals, has too high waves, so we end up in a low-key spot next to a tiny uninhabited island in the middle of the Kerama group – clearly not the top destination in an island group widely known for its beautiful coral reefs, and obviously visibility is nowhere near the 50 m that are possible here.
-But still it’s a nice environment to dive and it turns out to be a rather relaxed experience (read about our struggles with diving at the PADI course).
-And during our stay we meet a number of diving enthusiasts who regularly come especially to Aka – so there must be better diving around…
+The next day, when we are going out for a dive at the Kerama islands, the sea is somewhat rough.
+So, our guide reconsiders our diving site.
+Nakachinshi, a rather remote and apparently very beautiful spot of corals, has too high waves.
+Eventually we end up in a low-key spot next to a tiny uninhabited island in the middle of the Kerama group.
+It’s clearly not the top destination in an island group widely known for its beautiful coral reefs, and obviously visibility is nowhere near the 50 m that are possible here.

 Relaxing at Zamami Island

-Zamami is not much bigger than Aka but far more developed and far more popular with foreigners (lots of information in English).
+Zamami is not much bigger than Aka.
+But it is far more developed and far more popular with foreigners (lots of information in English).
 The village has a whole grid of streets, and there are several smaller settlements around the island, especially around a large bay that served as a natural harbour for the trading ships from China that came to the Kerama’s since the 14th century.

 These days, the Chinese come – along with other foreigners – to Zamami for the whale-watching.
 During winter, a number of different whales, but especially humpback whales, come to the area in great numbers.
-If your are lucky you can even see them from the shore (even better by boat).
+If you are lucky you can even see them from the shore (even better by boat).
 That said, you are lucky if you see a whale doing those spectacular breaches or fluke up dives from the advertisement photos.
 Most of the time they just swim, their backs bobbing up and down, a bunch of tourist boats following them around.

 But even if you do not go diving or whale-watching there are snorkeling beaches and some nice look-out points you can walk to.
 Overall the Kerama islands make a nice and easy side-trip from Okinawa mainland.
-They are easily reached by ferry, have a good infrastructure (no car needed) and amazingly clear water.
+They are easily accessible by ferry, have a good infrastructure (no car needed) and amazingly clear water.